16 Non-Candy Halloween Treats Kids Actually Love

 Temporary tattoos and stickers

 We dare you to find one kid on the planet who doesn’t like temporary tattoos and stickers.
 These Halloween versions feature colorful ghosts, pumpkins, skulls, cats, bats, and many more.
 With more than 600 pieces for just $11, this is another incredibly affordable choice for a large crowd on Halloween night.
 To keep your spending down this holiday season, check out these 16 cheap Halloween costumes for adults basically anyone can make.

 Mini bubble wands

-Drop these mini Halloween coil springs into treat bags this year for big smiles.
-They’re decorated with happy jack-o’-lantern faces, come in four different Halloween colors and will give trick-or-treaters some solid entertainment as they recover from their sugar comas.
+Drop these Halloween coil springs into treat bags this year for big smiles.
+The pack of 40 is decorated with a variety of designs including jack-o’-lanterns, ghosts, bats, and more and comes in a range of colors.
+These are sure to give trick-or-treaters some solid entertainment as they recover from their sugar comas.
 Ever wonder why we celebrate Halloween in this way in the first place?
 Here’s how Halloween became the wonderfully spooky holiday that we know and love today.